acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 This example just removes the 'forward' button from the browser.
 It constructs a `WindowTracker` object and assigns a function to the constructor's `onTrack` option.
 This function will be called whenever a window is opened.
-The function checks whether the window is the browser's XUL, and if it is, uses DOM manipulation functions to modify it.
+The function checks whether the window is the browser's chrome window, and if it is, uses DOM manipulation functions to modify it.

 There are more useful examples of this technique in the Jetpack Wiki's